nrdxp/nrd.sh/content/blog/axiosophy.md

 [^69]: [Exploring the role of large language models in the scientific method](https://www.nature.com/articles/s44387-025-00019-5).
 [^71]: [Nietzsche's Views on God and Morality](https://digitalcommons.gardner-webb.edu/cgi/viewcontent.cgi?article=1046&context=undergrad-honors).
 [^ra]: Susan Rose-Ackerman, _Corruption and Government: Causes, Consequences, and Reform_ (Cambridge University Press, 1999).
 See also: Mark Philp, "Defining Political Corruption," _Political Studies_ 45, no. 3 (1997).
+[^ac]: In order theory, an [antichain](https://en.wikipedia.org/wiki/Antichain) is a subset of a partially ordered set where no element is derivable from any other; i.e., the concepts are structurally independent peers.
 [^lessig]: Lawrence Lessig, _Republic, Lost: How Money Corrupts Congress—and a Plan to Stop It_ (Twelve, 2011).
 See also: Lessig's Berlin Family Lectures (2014-15), University of Chicago.
 [^gk]: Ruth W. Grant and Robert O. Keohane, "Accountability and Abuses of Power in World Politics," _American Political Science Review_ 99, no. 1 (2005): 29-43.
 [^andrews]: Helen Andrews, "The Great Feminization," _Compact Magazine_ (2025).
 Based on J. Stone, _The Great Feminization_ (pseudonymous essay/book).